-The brake lever is located at the right handlebar grip.
-To apply the front brake, pull the lever toward the handlebar grip.
 The brake lever is equipped with a position adjusting dial.
 To adjust the distance between the brake lever and the handlebar grip, turn the adjusting dial while holding the lever pushed away from the handlebar grip.
 Make sure that the appropriate setting on the adjusting dial is aligned with the arrow mark on the brake lever.